spring-attic/reactive-streams-commons/README.md

 I.e., these allow leaving the reactive-streams world.

   - `BlockingIterable` : an iterable that consumes a Publisher in a blocking fashion
+  - `BlockingFuture` : can return a future that consumes the source entierly and returns the very last value

 ## Travis status